-Competitors must report to Regatta Control downstairs in Walton RC at least 1 hour before their first race.
+Competitors must report to Regatta Registration downstairs in the Walton RC gym at least one hour before their first race.

-Regatta Control will be responsible for:
+Regatta Registration will be responsible for:

-• Issuing Numbers: to be worn on the back by a single sculler or bow oarsman/woman.

-• Weighing Coxswains and issuing weight certificates: coxswains must keep these with them at all times and produce to any official on request.
-Coxswains must provide their own dead weight, if required, which must something specific, describable and recognisable.
-Dead weights containing liquid or sand must be sealed and certified by CC.
-Coxswains may be re-weighed after races.

-· Cox-boxes or similar are NOT counted as part of the coxswain's weight (Rule 2.3.7e)

-• Checking BR Racing Licences.
+- Issuing Numbers: to be worn on the back by a single sculler or bow oarsman/woman. - Weighing coxswains and issuing weight certificates: coxswains must keep these with them at all times and produce them to any official on request.
+Coxswains must provide their own dead weight, if required, which must be something specific, describable and recognisable.
+Dead weights containing liquid or sand must be sealed and certified by Regatta Registration.
+Coxswains may be re-weighed after races. - Cox-boxes or similar are NOT counted as part of the coxswain's weight (Rule 2.3.7e) - Checking BR Racing Licences.
 Random checks will be made as crews collect their numbers.
-No prize will be awarded to a crew that fails to provide a valid Racing Licences.
-Such crews are liable to disqualification unless the missing information is produced to the Committee within 3 days of the Regatta.
+No prize will be awarded to a crew that fails to provide valid Racing Licences.
+Such crews are liable to disqualification unless the missing information is produced to the Committee within three days of the regatta.